RiccardoMarcuzzo/RSS_Dietician/README.md

 ---

 ## How to install
-You can either cloning the repository or using a docker container
+You can either clone the repository or use a docker container.

 ### Cloning the repository